MirrorsAndMisdirections/FastFlowTransform/README.md

 ## Parallelism & Cache (v0.3)

-FlowForge 0.3 adds a level-wise parallel scheduler and an opt-in build cache.
+FastFlowTransform 0.3 adds a level-wise parallel scheduler and an opt-in build cache.

 ### Parallel execution
 - DAG is split into **levels** (all nodes with the same maximum distance from sources).